-If you have any trouble with your orders, please contact me (Liesl) via email liesl at homeschoolden dot come or via our contact page, by replying to the email you receive from Sendowl, or by leaving a message over at our Homeschool Den Facebook Page.~Liesl
+If you have any trouble with your order, please contact me (Liesl) via email liesl at homeschoolden dot com or via our contact page or by replying to the email you receive from Sendowl. ~Liesl

 In this unit, we especially liked these resources.
 These are affiliate links:

-See how to make a shake table at this post here:
+See how to make a shake table here:

 See our Gelatin Volcano Earth Science Activity here: